As a domestic worker, am I entitled to overtime pay from my employer?

 North Vancouver, BC

-Under the law in BC, a domestic is someone who’s hired to live and work in a private home to provide cooking, cleaning, child care, or other services.
+Under the law in BC, a domestic is someone who’s hired to work in a private home to provide cooking, cleaning, child care, or other services.
+A domestic may live in the home they work in, as well.

 If you work more hours than are set out in your employment contract, you must be paid for these extra hours.
 As well, you’re entitled to overtime rates if you work more than a certain number of hours in a day or week.
-Let me explain both of these points.
+Let’s look at both of these points.

 Hours of work

-You are entitled to extra pay for any hours worked beyond those set out in your employment contract.
-As domestic workers live in their employer's home, the line between being "at work" and "not at work" is not always clear.
-If the employer asks the domestic worker to babysit or perform other duties outside of the number of hours in the contract, that time is work and must be paid.
+You’re entitled to extra pay for any hours worked beyond those set out in your employment contract.
+If you live in your employer's home, the line between being "at work" and "not at work" isn’t always clear.
+If the employer asks you to babysit or perform other duties outside of the number of hours in your contract, that time is work and must be paid.

 Overtime pay

 Domestic workers are entitled to overtime pay if they work more than a certain number of hours.
-Both the number of hours worked in a day and the number of hours worked in a week must be looked at when calculating overtime.
-After working eight hours in a day a worker must be paid time-and-a-half for the next four hours worked, and double time for all hours worked in excess of 12 hours in a day.
+Both the work hours per day and the work hours per week must be looked at when calculating overtime.
+After working eight hours in a day you must be paid time-and-a-half for the next four hours worked, and double time for all hours worked in excess of 12 hours in a day.

 A worker who works more than 40 hours in a week must be paid time-and-a-half after 40 hours.
 (Note that only the first eight hours you work each day is counted towards the weekly total.
 Daily overtime is calculated separately.)